 Judging from the discussion above, it's safe to say that oak wooden bed frames are the better option, but that doesn’t mean pine beds aren’t a worthwhile investment.

 Oak is considered to be a lot harder than pine wood, therefore the bed frames will be a lot more durable, require minimal maintenance and you're unlikely to have to replace your frame on a regular basis - if at all.

-The advantage of investing in a pine bed with Revival Beds is that despite it not being as luxurious as oak, our dedicated craftsmen can still make your pine bed look more luxurious and rick by applying different finishes.
+The advantage of investing in a pine bed with Revival Beds is that despite it not being as luxurious as oak, our dedicated craftsmen can still make your pine bed look more luxurious by applying different finishes.